niccokunzmann/fund-my-issue/README.md

-# fund-my-issue
+# Fund My Issues!

-Fund my issues on GitHub and GitLab.
+This is a platform to fund issues on GitHub and Gitlab.

+It offers these features:

+- Use any currency, not just dollars
+- Use bank transfer to fund
+- Automatic integration into issues as comment or edit
+- Set a funding goal
+- API first!